spatie/dragula-constrain/README.md

 ## Browser support

-Since `dragula-constrain` supports all modern browsers, and IE11+.
-IE support can be improved by polyfilling `MutationObserver`.
-If `MutationObserver` isn't available in the browser, `constrain` will silently fail without breaking the rest of your code, since it's general use case is progressive enhancement.
+`dragula-constrain` supports at least all modern browsers, starting from IE10.

 ## Usage